upsidedownlabs/upsidedownlabs.github.io/guides/usage-guides/using-gel-electrodes/index.rst

 Removing the electrodes
 *************************

-Once you are done with your signal recording, pull the non-sticky tab gently in the direction of your body hair to remove the gel electrode from the skin.
+Once you are done with your signal recording, pull the non-sticky tab gently in the direction of your body hair growth to remove the gel electrode from the skin.

-Remove gel residue, if any, with a wet wipe/alcohol swab.
-If the residue is still there, take any baby oil, rub it gently on the skin surface and wipe it off.
+- To remove the gel residue with a wet wipe/alcohol swab.
+- To remove the adhesive residue apply some oil to your skin and rub it gently for a couple of minutes to dissolve the adhesive, and then wipe it off with a dry cloth.

+.. important:: You should not use water & soap to clean the adhesive residue, it is oil soluble and should be dissolved with oil before removing it with dry cloth.
+Using water and soap can make it stick harder and irritate your skin.

 .. figure:: media/removing-gel-electrodes.*
     :align: center